evinwijaya/laasExample/README.md

-1 pipelines per services listed -> will contain multiple deploy and 1 build 3 Binary for every services could be settings for different autoscale settings
+Configured to have 1 pipelines per Services listed below and will contain multiple deploy to each binary Configured to have 1 Build per services / could be spesified build for every binary

+Total 3 Binary for every services could be settings for different autoscale settings

 1. Rates (Possible of 3 Binary included cron)
 ```